-Those close family members, or close members of the family, of a KMP are family members who may be expected to influence, or be influenced by, that person in their dealings with Council.
+Close family members of Key Management Personnel (KMP) are family members who may be expected to influence, or be influenced by, that person in their dealings with Council.

 The definition of close members of the family of a person for the purpose of the AASB 124 is broader than the definition of "related" in relation to a person for the purpose of a register of interests under the Local Government (General) Regulation 2005 (the Regulation).
-For the AASB 124, close family members could include extended members of a family such as, without limitation, a parent, grandparent, siblings, etc. (see table below).